ThonkTeam/Thonk_2019/README.md

 so donations welcome!
 Ask Ben or Andy for the password.
 Glassfish admin user name is admin and the password is the same as the linux user's (ubuntu) password.
+The server runs all Fridays 6am to Sundays 11:59 PM.
+If you need to run the server at another time message Ben on facebook or at bhowden@razemedia.com.

 Project is located at ~/Thonk (/home/ubuntu/Thonk) to build the project run: